General Questions About Find A Grave

 An individual's right to privacy disappears when they are deceased.
 The opinions of the relatives of the deceased fall on all sides of the question.
 Some people are angry to find a loved one when they come to Find A Grave, even if the memorial was added by another relative, as is usually the case, and some people are elated and send us notes of thanks for building an online memorial to their family member.
 If an immediate family member contacts us and wants information removed, we generally do so as a matter of respect for their wishes but we treat each request on a case by case basis.
 The names of living survivors will be removed from the biography section of a memorial upon request.

 How do I submit a famous person to Find A Grave?

-Prior to adding the memorial record for a "famous" person, you should perform a search to see if a record for that individual already exists on Find A Grave.
+Prior to adding a memorial record for a "famous" person, perform a search to see if a record for that individual already exists on Find A Grave.
 If no record exists, you can add a famous person to the Find A Grave database using one of the Family and Friends submission forms (you do need to be a registered member of Find A Grave to add records).
 On the bottom of the form, there is a checkbox to indicate that the person was famous.
 All famous submissions go through an approval process.
 It may take several days before your famous submission shows up in the famous listings if it is approved.
 [Top]

 How do I add a link from one memorial to another?

 In order to create a link in the biography of one memorial to someone else's memorial (such as the person's spouse or parent), you will need to use a bit of HTML code.
 It's hard to put into words, so here is an example (from Johnny Carson's biography which has a link to Red Skelton's memorial page): Pioneering Television Legend, Comic, Host.
 Carson began his entertainment career in radio but quickly moved to television.
 He moved to Hollywood to become a writer for "The Red Skelton Show."